 Democratization of the learning environment

 The decentralization of architectural education has disrupted the old models by democratizing the learning environment.
-Some of the differences between private colleges and public universities have been eroded.
+Some of the differences between private colleges and public universities have eroded.
 Anyone with a decent laptop and an Internet connection can participate in an online class whether it is hosted by a renowned university or a local community college.
 At the same time, a professor can teach at various universities remotely without ever leaving his or her practice, making the expertise more accessible to all.